lumi-a/masters-thesis/thesis.typ

 For each problem, we first used FunSearch to find an instance the algorithm performed badly on.
 Afterwards, we analyzed and tuned the found programs by hand, until we ended up with an instance that was simple and symmetrical enough to lend itself to theoretical analysis, leading to the results in @table-results.

 == Structure of this Thesis
-In @section-problems-definitions, we introduce the four optimisation-problems, the specific questions we want to make progress on, and the prior results on these questions.
+In @section-problems-definitions, we introduce the four optimisation-problems, the specific questions we want to make progress on, and prior results on these questions.
 The four subsections are independent of each other, they can be read in any order.

 In @section-funsearch, we introduce local-search, motivate FunSearch, present ablations for different hyper-parameters, and give implementation-details for each of the four problems: Both local-search and FunSearch require evaluating $f(v)$ many times, which usually requires calculating the optimal-solution to some NP-hard problem.

 In @section-results, we show the instances found by FunSearch, how we tuned them into ones that lend themselves to mathematical analysation, and then conduct that mathematical analysation by giving proofs for the above results.
 For the gasoline-problem, we did not manage to find a proof, but provide empirical evidence instead.
 These four subsections can also be read in any order.
 We finally list the problems that we failed to make progress on.

 == Academic Integrity
 This work was the result of a collaboration between Ankit Anand from Google Deepmind, Heiko Röglin, Anurag Murty Naredla, and myself.
 I am deeply grateful for their support and our productive discussions.
-The result of this collaboration is the paper #text(weight: 500)[#cite(<paper>, form: "full")], which is currently under review.
-From this paper, I only copied the bibliography-file containing citation-data and parts that I wrote myself.
+The result of this collaboration was the paper #text(weight: 500)[#cite(<paper>, form: "full")], which is currently under review.
+For writing this thesis, I only copied the bibliography-file containing citation-data and parts that I wrote myself from that paper.

 Except where explicitly noted otherwise, no part of this thesis was written by a Large Language Model (LLM).
 I _did_ use generative AI in the following ways:
 - LLMs are an integral component of FunSearch, the search-algorithm we used (see @sec-funsearch-introduction).
 - I used #link("https://gemini.google/overview/deep-research")[Gemini Deep Research] to find existing literature and references.
-- I sparingly used generative AI for coding (see @sec-implementation-details).
+- I sparingly used generative AI for writing the implementation (see @sec-implementation-details).
 This was helpful for repetitive problems with lots of training-data (e.g. the JavaScript code for the website) and unhelpful for critical implementations with fewer training-data (e.g. branch and bound in the clustering-solver).

+#pagebreak()
-= Prior Work <section-problems-definitions>
+= Definitions and Prior Work <section-problems-definitions>
 == Bin-Packing <section-problems-bin-packing>
 In the bin-packing problem, we are given a bin-capacity $c$ and a list of $n$ items with weights $w_1, …, w_n$, each bounded by $c$.
 Our task is to find a _packing_, i.e. we must pack all items into bins of capacity $c$ such that each item is in exactly one bin and for all bins, the sum of its contained items must not exceed $c$.
 Our objective is to use as few bins as possible.
 Finding a packing with the minimum number of bins is NP-hard @gareyJohnson.